rgolubtsov/dotfiles/ubuntusrv/extract-and-repackage-jre-from-hpux-jdk-depot-bundle-on-linux.md

 $ for f in `find . -type f`; do mv -v ${f} ${f}.gz; gunzip ${f}.gz; done
 ```

-Check them out again and ensure the JRE files are now ready for including them to form a new package (archive):
+Check them out again and ensure the JRE files are now ready for including them to form out a new package (archive):

 ```
 $ file * bin/java